 5. Do Chickens Need Light in Their Coop?

-Chickens do not need light in their coop, but some chicken owners choose to add different types of lights for various reasons.
+Chickens do not need light in their coop.
+However, some chicken owners choose to add different types of lights for various reasons.

-In areas where there is limited sunlight, you can use lights to simulate daylight and help chickens to continue their egg-laying cycle even when there isn’t enough sun.
+In areas where there is limited sunlight, you can use lights to simulate daylight.
+This can help chickens to continue their egg-laying cycle even when there isn’t enough sun.

-Chickens originate from equatorial climates, so they do not usually lay eggs in the winter because they need at least 12 to 14 hours of sunlight a day to be regulated properly.
+Chickens originate from equatorial climates.
+This means they do not usually lay eggs in the winter because they need at least 12 to 14 hours of sunlight a day to be regulated properly.

-Adding lights, however, can also be stressful for hens, so you should do it in limited amounts and with a great deal of caution.
+Adding lights, however, can also be stressful for hens.
+Do it in limited amounts and with a great deal of caution.

 Preferably, this kind of light would only be used for an hour or two at most to extend the egg-laying season.